rubrikinc/rubrik-plugin-for-nagios/README.md

 * rubrik_cdm
 * nagiosplugin

-It has been tested with Python 2.7.
+It has been tested with Python 2.7 and Python 3.7.

 # :muscle: How You Can Help